merryt/DenverBrews/README.md

 -----

-Design work for a website that review beers brewed in denver
+beers breviews for beers brewed in denver

 -----

+This site is built using angularjs, bootstrap3, and parse for the back end